isg245/android-stackblur/README.md

 =================

-This is the exact version of kikoso's android-stackblur that can be found here: https://github.com/kikoso/android-stackblur What I have done is made the library available through jitpack.
+This is the exact version of kikoso's android-stackblur that can be found here: https://github.com/kikoso/android-stackblur What I have done is made the library available through https://jitpack.io/.

 Android StackBlur is a library that can perform a blurry effect on a Bitmap based on a gradient or radius, and return the result.
 The library is based on the code of Mario Klingemann.